Online Gambling in North Carolina (2026) | Laws, Sports Betting & Casino Guide

 | theScore Bet | Penn Sports Interactive, LLC | NCO-0001 |

-Note: ESPN Bet was reported at launch but is NOT on the current NCSLC list as of May 2026.
+Note on UnderDog Sports: Also reported at launch but not on the current NCSLC licensee list as of May 2026.

 |---|---|